 A custodian can only be responsible for one petty cash fund.
 The custodian is responsible for controlling and safeguarding the fund.

 The custodian cannot approve changes to petty cash or replenishment of the fund; approval must come from a Senior Business Officer.
 The responsible department must notify and submit the appropriate paperwork to the Office of the Vice President for Finance and Treasurer when there is a change requested to the petty cash fund.

 Petty cash funds used for research-related disbursements must adhere to the following guidelines:

 Petty cash funds may not be used for general disbursements.

-Cash received at retail locations should be deposited according to Policy 1504 – Deposit of Cash Receipts
+Cash received at retail locations should be deposited according to Financial Policy #1504, Deposit of Cash Receipts.

 Retail petty cash funds should be reconciled semi-annually on a surprise basis by a Business Officer or designee other than the custodian.
 Research-related petty cash funds should be reconciled monthly.

-The operating and administration of petty cash funds must adhere to the University’s Internal Control Policy and petty cash guidance provided by the Office of Internal Audit.
+The operation and administration of petty cash funds must adhere to Financial Policy #2701, Internal Control Policy and petty cash guidance provided by the Office of Internal Audit.

 Custodians must notify Cash Management and Public Safety of stolen cash.

 The University will impose various degrees of sanctions for careless or blatant misuse of petty cash funds by the custodian.
-These could include but not limited to verbal warning, revocation of custodian responsibilities for a specific period of time or permanently; written warning added to the employee’s personnel file; termination of employment and possible criminal and/or civil prosecution for suspected serious infraction of University policy and violation of the law (see Human Resource Policy #621 for further details).
+These could include but not limited to verbal warning, revocation of custodian responsibilities for a specific period of time or permanently, written warning added to the employee’s personnel file, termination of employment and possible criminal and/or civil prosecution for suspected serious infraction of University policy and violation of the law.
+See Human Resource Policy #621 for further details.